FNScence/CSAFAP-config-package/README.md

 	- Fixed practice mode line-up on Ancient
  	- Fixed practice mode chat logic

+- ***New with version 2.28:***
+	- Fixed a bug, where auto line-up vertical zeroing would only move 90° up before opening the radiowheel

 ## Installation
 - **Step 1:**
   Download and place the whole folder named `CSAFAP` in the config folder of the CS2 installation, at this path: